ecoppock02/Botany563_Phylo_Project/notebook-log.md

 #MAFFT Alignment:

 I chose MAFFT as the first alignment tool due to the ease of download.
-This tool was easier to download than other methods.MAFFT is comparable to the accuracy of ClustalW and TCoffee while being considering faster.
+This tool was easier to download than other methods.
+MAFFT is comparable to the accuracy of ClustalW and TCoffee while being considered faster.
 The ease of download and use when compared to ClustalW and TCoffee was also a factor in my choice. https://academic.oup.com/nar/article/30/14/3059/2904316

 MAFFT was downloaded from https://mafft.cbrc.jp/alignment/server/ MAFFT folder moved to software folder.

 I input my data file labeled "Dioon_Data_GU.fasta".
-My output result is "Dioon_Data_GU_ALIGNED.fasta"
+My output result is "Dioon_Data_GU_ALIGNED_MAFFT.fasta"

 Input file can be found desktop/Botany563_Phylo_Project